nakkaya/ferret/readme.md

 ## Embedded Usage

-If you can use a C++ compiler for your embedded platform.
-You can use ferret for your embedded platform.
+If you can use a C++ compiler for your embedded platform, you can use ferret.
 Following shows a blink example for Arduino.

     (pin-mode 13 :output)